 I am a researcher in the Research Unit on the Economics of Excisable Products (REEP) within the School of Economics at the University of Cape Town, South Africa.
-My work draws on historical data to address questions in political economy.
-In particular, I focus on how institutional arrangements and practices shape gendered power relations and affect socio-economic outcomes for women.

 I hold a PhD in Economics from the University of Pretoria.
 Prior to joining REEP, I was a postdoctoral research fellow at the Laboratory for the Economics of Africa’s Past (LEAP) in the Department of Economics at Stellenbosch University.